 Staying on in a workplace with a shrinking headcount is a disorienting experience.
 Depending on your particular circumstances it could feel like you are being left behind as others move on, or it could evoke feelings of sadness and even guilt that you have remained while others were let go.

-Ideally, an organization's headcount should be sufficient to handle the workload but that isn’t always the case.
+Ideally, an organisation's headcount should be sufficient to handle the workload but that isn’t always the case.
 For Rose, who works in media, a large portion of her team were put first on furlough and then made redundant over the course of the pandemic but the workload for the remaining staff actually increased as the company pivoted to the digital-first opportunities that presented themselves.

 Mariel, 28, now works in software but previously worked for a small retail startup.
 After several redundancy rounds in the pandemic (as well as a large number of people jumping ship of their own accord) she says she "had to pick up work from customer service, marketing and operations as there was almost no one left in these departments.
 I was also on 50% furlough but it was impossible to complete my work in the morning."
 The stress of work was paired with sadness about losing colleagues. "[We] had previously been a tight-knit group so watching people being made redundant or leave due to the state the business was in was really sad."